 Participants agreed to further harmonise methodologies, terminologies and definitions; strengthen the exchange of information and expertise; and emphasize capacity building and training.

-At the 4th InterEnerStat meeting on 22-23 October 2009, additional comments were passed to the consultant regarding a second revision of the harmonised definitions.
-However, 95% of the definitions of both flows and products have been agreed by all participating organisations.
-Discussion goes on to get an agreement on the remaining 5%.
+Through excellent cooperation of all partners, by the 4th InterEnerStat meeting in October 2009, 95% of the definitions of both flows and products have been agreed by all participating organisations.

 At a time when organisations face more challenges to improve transparency and timeliness, it is our sincere hope that the InterEnerStat site will help users to better understand energy statistics and pave the way for more cooperation and harmonisation between organisations.
 In order to increase the usefulness of the site, comments and suggestions are more than welcome.